openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/documentation/_index.md

 #### Input/Output and Variables (specifying units as appropriate)

-- Key input parameters and their values and domain ranges
+- Key input parameters and their values and domain ranges and units
 - Initial conditions
 - Forcing functions that affect the dynamics of the model.
 - Control variables